 In suitable cases, and where people want to proceed with a restorative process, the hub can make sure that cases are allocated to professionally trained Restorative Justice Facilitators.

-The hub supports all the key criminal justice agencies including Surrey Police, victim support services, the National Probation Service and prisons.
+The Hub supports anyone affected by crime, and all the key criminal justice agencies including Surrey Police, victim support services, the National Probation Service and prisons.

 For more information on restorative justice, visit the Restorative Justice Council website here.